Inconspicuous-Backup-Solutions-Dev-Team/Inconspicuous-Backup-Service/conf/storages/README.md

 * /media/usb_hdd/               => media_usb_hdd
 * /media/network/backup_on_nas1 => media_network_backup_on_nas1

-For streaming devices the same pattern can be applied to the devices path:
+For stream devices the same pattern can be applied to the devices path:
 * /dev/nst0 => dev_nst0

 Supported storage types with corresponding strategies are: